dorkrawk/postwave/README.md

 This will "build" the blog.
 This involves:
 - regenerating the `index.csv` file
+- generating slugs for each posts based on the post title and ensuring that there are no duplicate slugs
-- changing the post file names to match `yyyy-dd-mm-title-or-slug.md`
+- changing the post file names to match `yyyy-dd-mm-slug.md`
 - updating the `summary.yaml`
 - creating and updating tag files (which will be `/tags/[tag-name].yaml` files for each tag)